 You can never have enough storage – both inside the house and out.
 So, a large, weatherproof storage box or small garden shed can be an invaluable place to store all kinds of odds and ends.
 There are plenty of compact designs that are slim enough for even the smallest of gardens.

-If you love to entertain, why not add a few shelves to a storage unit and create an outdoor bar?
+If you love to entertain, why not add a few shelves to a storage unit and create a cocktail area?
+Better yet, install a wooden garden bar and make your garden the place to be!
 Store bottles and glasses, arrange comfortable seating nearby and you’re good to go!
 Al fresco fun all summer long.

 But if you share your garden with bins or other unsightly bits of rented life that you can’t control, take a deep breath.
 You don’t have to live with it, you can hide it!
 An expandable artificial ivy hedge is durable, versatile, and requires absolutely no maintenance.
 Put it up and let it work its transformational magic.

 So there are six of the best ideas to help you make the most of a rented garden.
 Your landlord will be delighted that you’re taking an interest and you’ll have a whole new area to enjoy and entertain friends and family.